 But this may not be the most optimal.
 There could be another passenger P2, whose booking came in just a second later, and has been assigned a cab C2.
 But C1 could be a better option for P2 while C2 a better option for P1 in terms of waiting time as well as distance travelled.

 Note : The goal is not to minimize the individual waiting times but the overall waiting time.

-One way to handle this is to not book a cab immediately but allow a time-frame of 3 seconds to find the best possible matching of cabs.
-If within the time-frame of 3 seconds multiple other booking requests identify the same cab C1 as the best choice, then with all the passengers who were matched with C1 and with all cabs other than C1, which are located within a distance of 1.5 km from the afore-mentioned passengers, create a matrix of cabs against passengers with waiting times as cost and then find the best matches subject to minimizing the total cost.
+One way to handle this is to not book a cab immediately but allow a time-frame of 5-10 seconds to find the best possible matching of cabs.
+If within the time-frame of 5-10 seconds multiple other booking requests identify the same cab C1 as the best choice, then with all the passengers who are matched with C1 and with all cabs other than C1, which are located within a distance of 1.5 km from the afore-mentioned passengers, create a matrix of cabs against passengers with waiting times as cost and then find the best matches subject to minimizing the total waiting time.

 If P1 is matched to C3, P2 to C2 and P3 to C1, then total waiting time (cost) = 3 + 7 + 5 = 15 mins.

 Will using a greedy strategy of assigning cabs to passengers work ?